 Glucose and insulin tolerance tests

 Blood tests (to identify markers for post-translation protein modification)

 Adrenal tests, including saliva tests for cortisol levels

 In addition, we may measure interleukins (IL6, IL10, and IL12), chemical messengers that help to mediate acute systemic immune responses.

 We also perform tests to detect secondary indicators of thyroid disease, including procedures to identify bacterial overgrowth in the gut and tests to measure autonomic nervous system effects.

 At Kellman Center, we blend art and science by examining all of the body’s systems and how they interact, including the gut, the brain, and inflammatory markers.
 By looking at their effects on other body systems and on biomarkers, we can see the downstream effects that are often missed by conventional testing.

 We look deeper to diagnose each person as an individual, instead of relying on routine tests that identify conditions based on values determined by the population range.
 We get to know every patient; we recognize that the longer a problem persists, the less likely that a blood test will reveal it.

 Our treatments clear toxins and damaged proteins from the body.
-They prevent damage to healthy proteins and reduce both inflammation and free-radical damage.
 We prescribe therapies that support the gastrointestinal tract and recalibrate immune system functioning at the disease site, including the following: